FactomProject/factom-docs/api/includes/_wallet-api.md

     "jsonrpc": "2.0",
     "id": 0,
     "result": {
       "success": "true"
     }
 }
 ```

 Given an identity public key, this command deletes the corresponding identity key pair from the wallet.
-Once executed, the user will no longer be able to retreive that key pair or sign attributes/endorsements with the key pair from this wallet.
+Once executed, the user will no longer be able to retrieve that key pair or sign attributes/endorsements with the key pair from this wallet.

 ## sign-transaction